Nevada Residency Information

 It is very important that residency issues be settled before the beginning of the semester.
 Once a semester begins, residency changes can only be made for the following semester.

-A new student is considered a “Resident” of the state of Nevada for tuition purposes under any of the conditions below.
-In many cases, you may be required to provide appropriate documentation.
+A student may be considered a “Resident” of the state of Nevada for tuition purposes under the conditions below.
+You will be required to provide appropriate documentation.

 - A financially independent student who has established residence in the state of Nevada for a minimum of 12 months prior to the first day of instruction of the semester in which the student intends to enroll.